Despicable: Daycare Worker Sarah Gable Allegedly Pushes 4-Year-Old Down Stairs

 The incident happened at Childcare of the Future, on the 700 block of Secane Avenue in Primos at around 5:15 p.m. on Friday, March 3.

 The video captures the daycare worker as she enters into the stairway behind the child.
-As the 4-year-old begins to descend the steps, Sarah Gable forcefully pushes her down a flight and into the wall.
+As the 4-year-old begins to descend the steps, Sarah Gable seemingly forcefully pushes her down a flight and into the wall.

 The child doesn’t immediately get up.
 And, in the the same moment Gable realizes her troubles, she looks directly into the newly-installed camera above her.
 You can see the instant worry on the daycare worker’s face as she turns to “help” the child down the stairs.